Bilbilis: Exhibits in the Museum of Calatayud

 Much of the contents of the Museum of Calatayud consists of archaeological remains from Bilbilis.
-These include the picture groups, the coin collection from the mint and sculpture collection of portraits of the Julio-Claudian imperial family is found in the theatre area.
+These include picture groups, the coin collection from the mint and a sculpture collection of portraits of the Julio-Claudian imperial family that had been found in the theatre area.
 Among them of particular interest is the Augustus "capite velato" found in 2009, one of the few examples of this official portrait found in Hispania.